 In most cases, the procedure lasts about four hours.
 But since it can be difficult to tell how extensive a skin tumor is just by looking at its surface, doctors often advise reserving the whole day for the procedure.

 You likely won't have to change into a surgical gown unless the location of the tumor requires it.
 To prepare you for surgery, your surgeon or a nurse cleanses the area to be operated on, outlines it with a special pen and injects the area with a local anesthetic.
-The anesthetic numbs the skin, so you won't feel anything during the procedure.
+The anesthetic numbs the skin, so you won't feel any discomfort during the procedure.

 During the procedure